How do I get a library card?

 The library maintains public desktop computers for patron use.
 Each patron is entitled to 2.5 hours of computer use per day.
 Guest passes are available for non-cardholders.
 A guest pass is good for 30 minutes of computer time in a single day.

 Laptops are also available for checkout to East Greenbush/Schodack residents.
-This policy temporarily supersedes our existing laptop lending policy due to library capacity restrictions during the pandemic.
 Policy

 Users of either must abide by the library’s Internet Use Policy.